Return to blog

 Final tips

 If you want help getting into your dream university then also be sure to check out our Coaching Programme.
 As part of this programme, you will get in-depth help with the entire application process from whatever stage you join at till you get into the medical school of your choice.
-This is done through 1-on-1 mentoring, and the founder of the course, Dr Ashley Hilton is always available for any questions.
-You can find out more about the Elite Programme here.
+This is done through 1 ON 1 mentoring, and the founder of the course, Dr Ashley Hilton is always available for any questions.
+You can find out more about the programme here.

 Written by Hiba Al-Bahrani